Banking and Securities

 Average number of days for turnaround of independent depository institution examinations

-The Pennsylvania Department of Banking and Securities regulates nearly 200 financial institutions throughout the commonwealth, including: banks, savings banks, bank and trust companies, credit unions and trust companies.
+The Pennsylvania Department of Banking and Securities regulates over 170 financial institutions throughout the commonwealth, including: banks, savings banks, bank and trust companies, credit unions and trust companies.

 The department provides continual assessment of each chartered institution’s financial condition and risk management processes to identify any potential areas of weakness or deficiency.